benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

 ![plot of chunk unnamed-chunk-47](figure/unnamed-chunk-47-2.png)

-## Using Intensities transition  based approach
+## Using intensity transition functions  based approach

-To use the intensity tranistion approach, we have first to get the data in a wide format shape.
+To use the intensity transition approach, first we have to get the data in a wide format shape.
 It has been done using the R file Data\_management\_illustration2.R.